aoloe/scribus-project/NOTES.md

 # Notes

-## Tagging the projects
+## Properties the projects

+Properties

-We need to tag the projects for
+We need properties for

+- tags
-- type of project
+- aufwand
   - easy hack
-  - hours of work
-  - days of work
+  - less than a day
+  - less than a week
   - long term project
   - meta project (with a list of related projects?)
-- skills required
+- skills
+  - labels:
      - c++
      - python
      - UI designer
      - UX
      - writing (with different languages?)
        - screenshots and screencasts
    - level of skills
        - beginner
        - knowleged
        - advanced

-We should also define
+Further properties could be:

+- start deadline
+- end deadline
+- founding (available/amount)

-- if the tagging is done in a yaml section at the beggining of the markdown file,
+The tagging is done in a yaml section at the beggining of the markdown file in a /* ... */ comment section.
-- if a yaml file should be created for each project or
-- if one big yaml file should have all the taggin.